 Sometimes the hours can fly past before you realize you’ve not eaten anything at all.
 Then suddenly you’re ravenous and need something quick.
 That’s when it’s easy to fall for fast food.
 This is especially true if you don’t live in the city with lots of nutritious options on your doorstep.
 Best advice - prepare healthy food you can grab on the go.

-“I’m out in the suburbs, so there’s nothing like what’s around the office in terms of grabbing a quick, and might I add, nutritious lunch.
+“I’m out in the suburbs, so it’s not as easy to grab a quick, and might I add, nutritious lunch.
 So I have to be organized and make sure there is something here so I don’t resort to fast food that isn’t healthy.”
-Liz, Customer Success, US

 Josef, from our US Support Team has actually found he eats super healthily now he works remotely.
 He prepares wholesome lunches every day and has never felt so good.
-Here’s yesterday’s nutritious bowl.
+Here’s one of his nutritious bowls.

-Working remotely usually involves being indoors for most of the day.
-If you have all your supplies in and no meetings you can spend a whole day inside.
-By day 3 some of us start to get cabin fever so here’s how we stop that happening:
+Working remotely involves being indoors, usually on your own, for most of the day.
+If you have all your supplies in and no meetings, it’s not long until you get a bit of cabin fever.
+Here’s how the team overcome that in the current climate.

-“I think regular video calls completely removed any cabin fever” Dom, Lead Designer, France
+“I think regular video calls completely removed any cabin fever.”

-“Azul, my dog, forces me to get outside a couple times a day and if I need to, I schedule my lunch so I can run a specific errand.”
-Liz, Customer Success, US
+“Azul, my dog, forces me to get outside a couple times a day.”

 We use Zoom meetings at Capsule and it’s a great way to interact with the team on a daily basis.
 Having a couple of those meetings a day instead of using Slack has definitely helped the team feel less isolated.